 Financial liabilities are recognised when, and only when, the Company becomes a party to the contractual provisions of the financial instrument.
 The Company determines the classification of its financial liabilities at initial recognition.

-All financial liabilities are recognised initially at fair value plus in the case of financial liabilities not at fair value through profit or loss, directly attributable transaction costs.
+All financial liabilities are recognised initially at fair value plus in the case of financial liabilities not at FVPL, directly attributable transaction costs.

 Subsequent measurement